 Did you know that there is a really safe equipment that can be used for sports training as well as starting a physical activity programme from scratch?
 It is the stationary bike.
 Here is a guide on how to use it, how to exercise right and the benefits you can obtain from it.

-You can have one at home or use one in the gym; it may help you prepare for competitive sporting events when the weather prevents you from venturing out or working out safely: whatever your requirements, the stationary bike is the best equipment for a controlled cardiovascular workout.
+You can have one at home or use one in the gym; it may help you prepare for competitive sporting events when the weather prevents you from venturing outside or working out safely: whatever your requirements, the stationary exercise bike is the best equipment for a controlled cardiovascular workout.

 Since it allows low-impact joint movement, it is also suitable for those suffering from joint problems, elderly people and pregnant women.

 But you must choose the right model and the most appropriate workout position.